Rock Springs, Wyoming: Arts and culture

 Rock Springs hosts the International Festival, the Blues and Brews Festival, the Wyoming Chocolate Festival and the Rod and Rails Festival.
 In July, August, and September, the city holds a county fair called Wyoming's Big Show.

 Rock Springs has two public libraries, Rock Springs Library and White Mountain Library, both of which are branches of the Sweetwater County Library System.
-The Rock Springs Library is also an original Carnegie Library, and has since been expanded to include an art gallery that is home to an original Norman Rockwell painting.
+The Rock Springs Library is also an original Carnegie Library, and has since been expanded to include the Community Fine Arts Center, home to a permeant collection of original work by artists Norman Rockwell, Grandma Moses, Paul Horiuchi, Loren McGiver, Elliott Orr, Edward Chavez, Ilya Bolotowsky, Raphael Soyer, and Rufino Tamayo.